RitreshGirdhar/Object-detection-sample-application/README.md

 python3: Relink `/lib/x86_64-linux-gnu/libudev.so.1' with `/lib/x86_64-linux-gnu/librt.so.1' for IFUNC symbol `clock_gettime'
 Segmentation fault (core dumped)
 ```

-but able to fix it by running below command
+But able to fix it by running below command
 ```
 apt install python3-opencv
 ```